Abdur-RasheedAde/Fabric_Data_Engineering_Projects-on-World-Report/README.md

 ![Slide1](https://github.com/Abdur-RasheedAde/World_Report_Data_Engineering_Project-Fabric-/blob/main/DE_Architecture.JPG)

 ##  Project Overview
-This is a complete End-to-End Fabric Data Engineering project where PDF, Excel Power Query, Python Beautiful Soup, SQL, Pyspark, lake House and Power BI were explored.
-The project ingested data from multiple sources like the web, pdfy,json and csv into the Fabric Lake house, created a robust Data pipeline in Fabric for the ETL process and stored the data in a LakeHouse Table from where Power BI Visualization Report was built.
+This is a complete End-to-End Fabric Data Engineering project where PDF, Excel Power Query, Python Beautiful Soup, SQL, Pyspark, Lake House and Power BI were explored.
+The project ingested data from multiple sources like the web, pdf,json and csv into the Fabric Lake house, created a robust Data pipeline in Fabric for the ETL process and stored the data in a LakeHouse Table from where Power BI Visualization Report was built.

 ## Data Source:
 1. Web: Data were scrapped from www.worldometers, catking.in and www.geeksforgeeks